 Tripled Energy Costs Puts 2500 Small Bakeries at Risk of Insolvency

 There are few more iconic British foods than a loaf of crusty bread.
-But as a sector fundamentally tied to energy markets due to the cost of heating ovens, bakeries are in real trouble.
-In fact many have seen 300% price increases in 2022 meaning the energy cost of running some small bakeries has gone from £1500-£4500 per month.
+But as a sector fundamentally tied to energy markets due to the cost of heating ovens, bakeries are struggling to pay energy bills.
+In fact, many have seen 300% price increases in 2022, meaning the energy cost of running some small bakeries has gone from £1500-£4500 per month.

 Struggling to Make a Crust